Israeli land and property laws: Emergency Regulations (Security Zones) Law, 5709-1949

-Emergency Regulations (Cultivation of Waste [Uncultivated] Lands) Law, 5709-1949
+Emergency Regulations (Cultivation of Waste [Uncultivated] Lands) Law, 5709-1948

 According to COHRE and BADIL (p.
-40) this law (in Hebrew: תקנות שעת חירום (עיבוד אדמות מוברות)) was originally enacted in 1948 and amended in 1951 as the Emergency Regulations (Cultivation of Waste Lands) Law, 5711-1951.
-This law authorises the Ministry of Agriculture to declare lands as ‘waste’ lands (Article 2) and to take control over ‘uncultivated’ lands (Article 4).
+40) this law—Emergency Regulations (Cultivation of Waste Lands) Law, 5709-1948 (source in Hebrew)—was amended in 1951 as the Emergency Regulations (Cultivation of Waste Lands) Law, 5711-1951.
+This law authorises the Ministry of Agriculture to declare lands as 'waste' lands (Article 2) and to take control over 'uncultivated' lands (Article 4).
 Article 2 states:The Minister of Agriculture may warn the owner of waste land to cultivate the land or to ensure-that it is cultivated.

 Article 4 reads:If the owner of the waste land does not apply to the Minister of Agriculture as specified in regulation 3, or if the Minister of Agriculture is not satisfied that the owner of the land has begun or is about to begin or will continue to cultivate the land, the Minister of Agriculture may assume control of the land in order to ensure its cultivation.